-- (a) Regular-season game format applies except for overtime. - (b) If teams are tied at the end of regulation in a championship bracket game, the game continues with successive 10-minute, sudden-death overtime periods, with a 3-minute rest following the 3rd period and between each overtime period. - (c) If teams are tied at the end of regulation in a consolation bracket game, the overtime format reverts to a 5-player shootout, followed by a 1-player, sudden-death shootout if needed.
-Players cannot repeat until the entire roster has shot once. - (d) First game of the day teams will skate on clean ice for a 10-minute warm-up and begin the game without a break.
+- (a) Regular-season game format applies except for overtime. - (b) If teams are tied at the end of regulation in a championship bracket game, the game continues with successive 10-minute, sudden-death overtime periods, with a 3-minute rest following the 3rd period and between each overtime period.
+Teams will switch ends at the end of regulation and after each overtime period. - (c) If teams are tied at the end of regulation in a consolation bracket game, the overtime format reverts to a 5-player shootout, followed by a 1-player, sudden-death shootout if needed.
+Players cannot repeat until the entire roster has shot once.
+A penalized player whose penalty minutes do not expire before the end of regulation time is ineligible to participate in the shootout until all other players have shot once. - (d) First game of the day teams will skate on clean ice for a 10-minute warm-up and begin the game without a break.
 Remaining games of the day teams will have a 10-minute warm-up on dirty ice, leave the ice and begin the 1st period on clean ice.
 Ice will be scraped after the 1st and 2nd periods.
 Any scrapes during successive overtimes will be at the discretion of on-ice and tournament officials. - (e) If the tournament is ahead of schedule, teams will be asked to start early, but no sooner than 15 minutes before the scheduled start time. - (f) The highest seeded team is the home team and will wear light-colored jerseys.